Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: Pore-Scale Evaluations

 \subsection{Flow and Transport Models}

-In order to develop pore-scale flow fields within porous structures, a porous domain, $\Omega$, is partitioned into void space, $\Omega_{\text{void}}$, and solid inclusions, $\Omega_{\text{solid}}$, as seen in \cref{fig:UnitAvg}.
-Assuming stationary flow conditions within the void space, the stationary Navier-Stokes equations (\cref{eq:ns}) can be solved within the discretized void space to create a flow field:
+In order to develop pore-scale flow fields within porous structures, a porous domain, $\Omega$, is partitioned into void space, $\Omega_{\text{void}}$, and solid inclusions, $\Omega_{\text{solid}}$.
+Assuming stationary flow conditions within the void space, the stationary Navier-Stokes equations (\cref{eq:ns}) can be solved within the discretized void space, $\Omega_{\text{void}}$, to create a flow field:

+with $\varrho$, the density, $\vel$, the flow velocity, $\mu$, the viscosity, $p$, the pressure, $\mathbf{I}$, the identity matrix, and $q$, a momentum source term.
+Flow conditions within each simulation are set to creeping, with Reynolds numbers below 1e-2.

-Given the assumed periodicity of the system, periodic boundary conditions can be applied across all external boundaries of the system.
-Internal boundaries, where the void space meets solid inclusions, are set to represent no-slip boundaries.
-In the case that a solid inclusion is in contact with an external boundary, this internal boundary is applied periodically as well.
-In order to drive flow into the system, a force is applied to the momentum balance via a source term.
+Periodic boundary conditions are applied across all external boundaries of the system.
+Internal boundaries, where the void space meets solid inclusions, are set as no-slip boundaries.
+Flow is induced in the system with a source term, $q$, applied to the momentum balance.

-This solution resolves a spatial flow field, $\vel(x)$, which can then be used to evaluate the movement of a transported substance.
-Scale variance for diffusion, typically developed in transport models with the term $(-\nabla \cdot (\boldsymbol{D}_{mol} \nabla c))$, is typically evaluated with an effective diffusivity term, which can also be parameterized.
-In this work, this term is removed from the evaluation.
-The remaining pore-scale transport equation for substance $c$ can then be written as the following:
+This resolves a spatial flow field, $\vel(x)$, which can be used to evaluate a transported substance.
+The remaining pore-scale transport equation, evaluated on the void space, $\Omega_{\text{void}}$, is as follows:

+with $c$ as the concentration of the transported substance, $\boldsymbol{D}_{m}$ as the binary molecular diffusion coefficient.
+Transport conditions are described with the P\'eclet number, which is below 1 in each simulation.

-Although the flow evaluation is performed on one fully periodic pore geometry, transported components are assumed to directionally travel though a system.
-In order to represent this efficiently, the domain is extended to include three adjacent pore geometries in the longitudinal direction (one to the left and right), and maintains periodicity in the tangential direction.
-An example of this extended domain, $\Omega_{\text{Extended}}$, as a $3 \times 3$ domain can be seen in \cref{fig:ConvAvg}.
-Transport is assumed to continue through the system in the longitudinal direction, and any tangential transport remains within the evaluation via the periodic boundaries enforced in the tangential direction.
-The concentration at the inlet, or left boundary, is held constant, and outflow boundary conditions are enforced on the outlet or right boundary.
-The evaluation time interval begins when the concentration front reaches the center pore geometry block, and ends when this front has passed.
+Flow evaluation is performed on a fully periodic pore geometry, where transport progresses from the left to the right of the system.
+To capture this efficiently, the domain is extended to three adjacent pore geometries in the longitudinal direction (one on each side) while maintaining periodicity tangentially.
+Transport progresses from the left to the right, while tangential transport continues across periodic boundaries.
+The inlet concentration is fixed, and outflow boundary conditions are applied on the right side.
+The evaluation period begins when the concentration front reaches the center pore and ends after it passes.